amphinomid/luxe/README.md

 # subtle
-Exploration of a subtly dystopian tech-fueled future.
+Exploration of a subtly dystopian surveillance tech-fueled future.
 Made with Blender, never got around to transforming it into a web app.

+I wanted to incorporate warnings drawn from (very much ongoing and non-futuristic) stories such as [this](https://www.washingtonpost.com/technology/2020/11/12/test-monitoring-student-revolt/) and [this](https://www.washingtonpost.com/technology/2020/12/10/amazon-halo-band-review/).
+If you end up taking this model (or the general idea) further, please let me know &mdash; I would love to see!
+(Or if you want to collaborate on this &mdash; to be honest, I dropped this project because I anticipated a lot of overhead / time dedicated to learning 3D that I don't have right now.)

 Screenshots: